MontelioneLab/AISAR/README.md

 ## 1. AI Enhanced sampling using AFsample
 * run_afsample6000.sh
    - need to modify the path to fit your local computer system
+   - calculate 6000 models

+* run_relax64.sh
-   - calculate 6000 models and also relax all 6000 models.
+   -   relax all 6000 models.

 Runtime: it can take day(s) to calculate 6000 models, depending on the size of the sequence and number of GPUs